walcivar/PowerPagesBPF/README.md

 That's why this PCF applies to Power Pages.

 Unfortunately at the time I am developing this PCF, PCFs for Power Pages have a limitation with the OptionSet column as the bound parameter, as when testing the input parameter it will come up empty.
 However it works perfectly for Model Driven Apps.
-So to overcome this limitation, the idea is to create 2 lines of text columns in Dataverse, the first column will store the OptionSet values separated by commas like: Packed,Shipped,In process of delivery,Delivered.
+So to overcome this limitation, the workaround is to create 2 lines of text columns in Dataverse, the first column will store the OptionSet values separated by commas like: Packed,Shipped,In process of delivery,Delivered.
 The second column is to store the current/selected value in the OptionSet as: Sent

 ![image](https://github.com/walcivar/PowerPagesBPF/assets/5630463/1ef73f43-bcf1-4005-bd04-63685add8e4e)